-- The Council's development strategies which must be aligned with any National or Provincial sector plans and planning requirements binding on the Municipality in terms of legislation. - A special development framework which must include the provision of basic guidelines for land use management system of the Municipality. - The Council's operational strategies. - Applicable disaster management plan. - A financial plan, which must include projected budget for at least the next three years, and - The key performance indicators and performance targets determined in terms of section 41.
+- The Municipal council's vision for the long-term development with special emphasis on the most critical development and internal transformation needs. - An assessment of the existing level of development in the Municipality, which must include an identification of communities which do not have access to basic Municipal services. - The Council's development priorities and objectives for its elected term. - The Council's development strategies which must be aligned with any National or Provincial sector plans and planning requirements binding on the Municipality in terms of legislation. - A special development framework which must include the provision of basic guidelines for land use management system of the Municipality. - The Council's operational strategies. - Applicable disaster management plan. - A financial plan, which must include projected budget for at least the next three years, and - The key performance indicators and performance targets determined in terms of section 41.